• Skip to content

 • Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

-• Locations: find out where you have to go to see the dermatologist – for example, public hospital, private hospital or consulting rooms.
+• Locations – find out where you have to go to see the dermatologist – for example, public hospital, private hospital or clinic.

 You can ask your GP these and any other questions before you go to the dermatologist.
 You could also ask the dermatologist’s clinic when you make your appointment.
-It’s a good idea to write down your questions, so you don’t forget.
+Writing down your questions can help you remember them.

 Supported By